Mitchman215/cs1300-portfolio/src/content/case-studies/development.md

 ### Other Bank Bonus Sites

 I looked at a variety of other sites that would be "competitors" to my app.
-I found that the best ones also had filtering / searching functionality - others that consisted of static long lists were difficulat to traverse.
+I found that the best ones also had filtering / searching functionality - others that consisted of static long lists were difficult to traverse.
 Interestingly, I could not find any bank bonus site that allowed users to save particular offers - this presents a real opportunity for my app to distinguish itself in providing novel functionality.

 <div class="side-by-side-images">